0xacx/chatGPT-shell-cli/README.md

 ### Start

   - Run the script by using the `chatgpt` command anywhere
-  - You can also use it in pipe mode `echo "what is the command to get all pdf files created yesterday" | chatgpt`
+  - You can also use it in pipe mode `echo "What is the command to get all pdf files created yesterday?" | chatgpt`
-  - You can also pass the prompt as an argument `chatgpt -p "Write a tweet about Musk"`
+  - You can also pass the prompt as an argument `chatgpt -p "What is the regex to match an email address?"`

 ### Commands